Travel Safe at PDX.

 |Your Northwest Travel Mart|

-- Restaurants and Shops Closed Temporarily: Blue Star Donuts, Burgerville, Country Cat, Dragontree Spa, Food Carts – Maruti, Mike's Backyard BBQ and Sumo Sushi, Jackson Shine Co, Johnston & Murphy, Kenny & Zukes, Metalsmiths, Peet's Coffee, Starbucks, Tamale Boy, Tender Loving Empire, The Barbers, Travelex, and Vino Volo.
+- Restaurants and Shops Closed Temporarily: Blue Star Donuts, Country Cat, Dragontree Spa, Food Carts – Maruti and Mike's Backyard BBQ, Jackson Shine Co, Johnston & Murphy, Kenny & Zukes, Metalsmiths, Peet's Coffee, Starbucks, Tamale Boy, The Barbers, and Travelex.

 The TSA and Customs & Border Protection oversee screening for passengers at PDX and all U.S. airports.
 The TSA implemented changes to the security screening process to help prevent the spread of COVID-19.
 Get all your questions about screening at TSA checkpoints answered here.